sojoudian/clo835_s24/project-1/README.md

 ## License

-This project is licensed under the [License Name].
+This project is licensed under the GPLv3.

 ---

-### Notes:

-- **Python Script Name**: Replace `your_script_name.py` with the actual name of your Python script that runs the HTTP server.
-- **License**: You can specify the license under which your project is released.
-- **Configuration Details**: If there are additional configuration steps or important information about the project setup (like database configuration), be sure to include them.